l13a/Blood-Pressure-vs-Smoking/README.md

-# Blood-Pressure-vs-Smoking
+# Smoking v.s.
+Blood Pressure

-## A correlation analysis of what factors influence combined systolic blood pressure.
+## Correlation analysis of what factors influence combined systolic blood pressure.
 Put an emphasis on the effects of smoking on blood pressure.

+## Presentation Link

 ## Data
 Analysis of a subset of the NHANES dataset on what factors influence combined systolic blood pressure